Cherreads

 The sun went out.

 Mike's brain took a full second to process this impossibility.
 The sun didn't just go out.
-But the beach had gone dark, the orange light replaced by shadow, and he looked up reflexively to see what could possibly—
+But the beach had gone dark above him, the orange light replaced by a shadow, and he looked up reflexively to see what could possibly—

 Time slowed down the way it supposedly does before death.